MaurooRen/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+    Let's say that I have the funcion favoriteSon() that it's inside iAmUrFather() and the parent funciont have some variables, closure its the ability that the favoriteSon() have to access the scope of the parent function

 2. Study the following code, then answer the questions below.

 ```js